cjdbarlow/bedside-notebook/anaesthesia/obs/obs-principles.md

 	* ↓ SVR and BP
 	* ↑ Circulating volume
 	* Note **[hypertension of pregnancy](/disease/obs/htn.md)**
-	Regional is more stable than GA if **not intrasvascularly deplete**.
+	Regional is more stable than GA if **not intravascularly deplete**.
 * F
 	*  ↑ RBF, GFR, and creatinine clearance
 * G